 Learn more about The Kindness Community at: https://www.facebook.com/kindnesscommunityfl/

-Our Board is made up of 5 volunteer citizens of North Port with over 20 years of residency and environmental field experience between them.
+Our 2022 Board is made up of 5 volunteer citizens of North Port, Port Charlotte and Deep Creek with over 50 years of local residency and environmental field experience between them.

 Barbara is a University of Florida Master Naturalist, a Florida Registered Paralegal and Director of the North Port Nature Stewards on Facebook.
 The North Port Nature Stewards was created in an effort to provide education that will increase citizen awareness, understanding and respect for North Port's flora and fauna/natural world.
 Barbara grew up in Charlotte County and moved to North Port in 2002.